top of page

 Low dose CT SCAN for lung cancer screening

-1 If you think you might be eligible, speak with a doctor who will assess your eligibility.
+Speak with a medical professional who will evaluate your eligibility.
 You will need a referral for the scan.
-Consultation fees may apply if your doctor does not bulk bill.
-The scan is free, covered by Medicare.
+Be aware that consultation fees may apply if your doctor does not bulk bill.
+However, the scan itself is free and covered by Medicare.

-2 If you think someone you know might be eligible, encourage them to speak to their doctor.
-This could be a friend, parent, grandparent or other family member.
-They may need some extra support to speak to
+If you believe someone you know may be eligible, encourage them to consult their doctor.
+This support could be crucial for friends, parents, grandparents, or other family members.

-5 If you are eligible and suitable for screening, and consent to take part in lung cancer screening, your doctor will refer you for a free low-dose CT scan covered by Medicare.
+If you are deemed eligible and suitable for screening, and you consent, your doctor will refer you for a free low-dose CT scan covered by Medicare.

-6 With your consent, your doctor will enrol you in the National Cancer Screening Register (NCSR).
-This will support your lung cancer screening by sending you reminders and your results to your doctor.
+With your consent, your doctor will enroll you in the National Cancer Screening Register (NCSR).
+This enrollment is significant as it helps facilitate your lung cancer screening by providing reminders and results to your doctor.

 Comments